 Mid-1800s: Small City

 The arrival of the railroads in the 1830s and 1840s had little impact on Decatur, other than offering the convenience of moving goods and passengers.
 By 1845, Atlanta had been established as the regional transportation center, and the growth and development in the region moved westward to Atlanta.
 Atlanta’s growth soon far eclipsed that of the small city of Decatur.
-While Atlanta experienced explosive growth, development, and sprawl, as early as 1849, the City of Decatur promoted itself as a quiet, prosperous, small town which offered a peaceful, healthful, and beautiful place to live.
+While Atlanta experienced explosive growth, development, and sprawl, as early as 1849, the City of Decatur promoted itself as a quiet, prosperous, small town that offered a peaceful, healthful, and beautiful place to live.